bensobkowiak/MixInfect2/README.md

 #### MixInfect2.R

-A VCF file is the main input to run MixInfect2 and is specified with the ```bash --VCFfile``` option.
+A VCF file is the main input to run MixInfect2 and is specified with the ```--VCFfile``` option.

-A user-defined prefix for all output files is specified with the ``bash --prefix``` option.
+A user-defined prefix for all output files is specified with the ```--prefix``` option.

-A CSV file containing genes to mask in the VCF file that are not considered when estimating mixed samples e.g., AMR-conferring genes or known repeats, is is specified with the ```bash --maskFile``` option. (recommended)
+A CSV file containing genes to mask in the VCF file that are not considered when estimating mixed samples e.g., AMR-conferring genes or known repeats, is is specified with the ```--maskFile``` option. (recommended)

 MixInfect2 can then be run using Rscript in the command line as follows: